-To date the Eastern Pond target is defined by sub-crop and till sample results over an approximately 4km of strike length (see Figures below).
-Five other gold in till anomalies have been discovered to date within QWS and warrant follow up exploration.
+To date the Eastern Pond target is defined by sub-crop and till sample results over an approximately 4km of strike length.
+Five other gold in till anomalies have been discovered to date within QWS and warrant follow up exploration including Pauls Pond.